 Who really is a mentor?

 A mentor is somebody who provides guidance, encouragement and support with broad range o personal and professional benefits which ultimately leads to improved performance in workplace and career growth.
-The functions of a mentor is very dynamic and depends solely on the needs of the mentee (person being mentored ) and the mentor role may change as the needs of the mentee change.
+The functions of a mentor are very dynamic and depend solely on the needs of the mentee (person being mentored ) and the mentor role may change as the needs of the mentee change.

 Why you need a mentor

-Ordinarily, mentorship is a relationship in which a more experienced or knowledgeable person helps to guide a lesser experienced person, the mentor usually have a certain level of expertise and strong hold of industry processes and by default, knowledge is transferred to aid career development.
-Decision making processes in job or career choice can be better undergone with the help of mentors who have been in such situation before.
+Ordinarily, mentorship is a relationship in which a more experienced or knowledgeable person helps to guide a lesser experienced person, the mentor usually has a certain level of expertise and stronghold of industry processes and by default, knowledge is transferred to aid career development.
+Decision-making processes in job or career choice can be better undergone with the help of mentors who have been in such a situation before.

 A mentor is great to seek out at any stage of your career.
 They can help give you a new perspective and added confidence that you are on the right path or steer you towards a better path.

-Visit our career center now for more information and let’s connect you to a career coach.
+Visit our career centre now for more information and let’s connect you to a career coach.